ComradeAleks/PiShock-Archipelago-Integration/README.md

 * Device names must match entries in the `devices` section you created earlier.
 * You can assign multiple devices to one trap, or reuse devices across different traps, but you CAN NOT use the same device twice or more in one trap.
 * you can add as many **Check_name**s as you wish, just remember to have them under `traps` and not give two of them the same name

 ---

-## Important Rules

-* Do not use words related to self-harm to describe problems within the archipelago discord server (“PiShock,” is ofcourse still allowed).
-* Use alternative terms like `activation`, `device`, or similar.

----